-Replant your aloe in the new soil in the clean pot.
+Replant your aloe in the new soil in a clean pot.

-The aloe can fully recover if you remove the soil damp soil and replace it with specially formulated succulent soil before it develops of root rot.
+The aloe can fully recover if you remove the soil’s damp soil and replace it with specially formulated succulent soil before it develops root rot.

 3. Trays and Saucers Prevents Soil Drying Out

-A common cause of aloe plants dying is because of the use of trays and saucers (or decorative pots) underneath the pot of your aloe plant that causes water to pool around the base of your plant and cause signs of stress such as leaves turning brown or yellow, the same as over watering or slow draining soils.
+A common cause of aloe plants dying is the use of trays and saucers (or decorative pots) underneath the pot of your aloe plant which causes water to pool around the base of your plant and causes signs of stress such as leaves turning brown or yellow, the same as over watering or slow draining soils.

 Saucers and trays are useful for preventing excess water from spilling in the home after a bout of watering.

-However they should be emptied regularly or the soil around the roots can be become saturated which is contrary to the preferred conditions of this drought tolerant plant.
+However, they should be emptied regularly or the soil around the roots can become saturated which is contrary to the preferred conditions of this drought-tolerant plant.